davideserafini/ga-no-spam/CONTRIBUTING.md

 1. Fork the repository or update your fork
 2. Add the URL to the list.
   - To make things easier, keep the list sorted alphabetically
-  - Don't link the URL
+  - Don't link the URL (see https://gist.github.com/alexpeattie/4729247)
 3. Send a Pull Request

 If you think you have been wrongly included in this list, fix the list and open a Pull Request.